Gluing vs. Nailing Baseboards: Which Is Right for Your Project?

 Photo: FOTOGRAFIA INC. / E+ / Getty Images

 When it comes to putting the finishing touch on your home’s rooms, baseboards shouldn’t just be an afterthought.
 Some projects may require both nails and glue to achieve the best results.
-But how do nails and glue compare to each other on the basic factors that are most important to homeowners?
+But how do nails and glue compare to each other in terms of the basic factors that are most important to homeowners?

 Appearance

-Both gluing and nailing your baseboards can result in an attractive, finished look when they’re carefully done.
-Nailing does require a few extra steps to achieve that finish, whereas gluing simply requires the application of the adhesive and holding the baseboard in place for a few minutes until it dries.
+When done carefully, gluing and nailing your baseboards can both result in an attractive, finished look.
+Nailing does require a few extra steps to achieve that finish, whereas gluing simply requires applying the adhesive and holding the baseboard in place for a few minutes until it dries.

 Most Attractive: Tie, though nailing requires more effort